 A large study demonstrated that the combination of smoking, long-standing diabetes and a poor diet increases the risk of pancreatic cancer beyond the risk of any one of these factors alone (Mayo Clinic, 2017).”

-It’s interesting to make comparisons of national cancer statistics to see if research and treatment progression has been made in reducing cancer cases nationally.
-And most specifically pancreatic cancer deaths.
+It’s interesting to make comparisons of national cancer statistics to see if research and treatment progression has been made in reducing cancer cases nationally – Most specifically pancreatic cancer deaths.

-Eight years later after my first article, I find it alarming – medical science has not identified the exact physiological cause of pancreatic cancer, or any other form of cancer for that matter and all types of cancer are on the rise.
+Eight years later after my first article on this topic, I find it alarming – medical science has not identified the exact physiological cause of pancreatic cancer, or any other form of cancer for that matter.
+All types of cancer are on the rise.
 However medical research is narrowing down connected lifestyle, genetic, environment and other illness causing identifiers that increase risk.

-CONSUMER AWARENESS KNOWLEDGE IS POWERFUL – Apply Healthy Lifestyle and Consumer Decisions Based on Proven Facts to Reduce Cancer Risk
+CONSUMER HEALTHY LIFESTYLE KNOWLEDGE IS POWERFUL – Apply Healthy Lifestyle Habits to Reduce Cancer Risk

-- The four states with highest cancer cases increased significantly from 2002-2017.
+- The four states with the highest cancer cases increased significantly from 2002-2017.